 Institutions issue clothing to the inmate population that is properly fitted, climatically suitable, and presentable.
-Institutions will furnish each inmate with sufficient clothing to allow at least three changes of cloths weekly.
+Institutions will furnish each inmate with sufficient clothing to allow at least three changes of clothes weekly.

-Institutions establish local procedures to account for the initial issue of Government-furnished items to inmates and for their return before release.
-Government-issued clothing will not be altered or disfigured in any manner.
-Examples include, but not limited to, the following: converting pants to shorts, pleats, cutting off shirt sleeves, defacing clothing, etc. An inmate found to have destroyed government property may receive an Incident Report and appropriate disciplinary action will be taken.
+Institutions establish local procedures to account for the initial issue of Government furnished items to inmates and for their return before release.
+Government issued clothing will not be altered or disfigured in any manner.